9 players who did nothing at Arsenal… but shone after leaving

 The Gunners probably didn’t lose any sleep when the Algeria international, who represented France at youth level, joined Serie B outfit Empoli in 2017.

-Yet Bennacer help Empoli to promotion and impressed enough in Serie A despite their relegation to earn a €16million move to AC Milan this summer.
+Yet Bennacer helped Empoli to promotion and impressed enough in Serie A despite their relegation to earn a €16million move to AC Milan, where he won the Scudetto in 2022.

 Van Bronckhorst certainly didn’t embarrass himself at Arsenal, but 22 Premier League starts over two years hardly screams ‘roaring success’ either.